izhujiang/mac_env/README.md

-a replacement for old traditional date command
+A replacement for old traditional date command.<br>
 Build and config for my workspace and supporting tool, packages, and deveolpment enviroment in macos and linux(ubuntu)

 ## install my_env
 ### Prerequisites
-+ A Unix-like operating system: macOS, Linux, BSD, WSL Note that this will not work if Zsh is not in your authorized shells list (/etc/shells) or if you don't have permission to use chsh.
-If that's the case you'll need to use a different procedure.
-  * Log out and login back again to use your new default shell.
+A Unix-like operating system: macOS, Linux,(BSD, WSL not implemented yet).

 + clock set correctly
   * set ntp<br>
   `timedatectl set-ntp true`<br>
   * check datetime status<br>
   `timedatectl status`<br>
   The timedatectl command is a new utility for RHEL/CentOS 7 and Fedora 21+ based distributions, a replacement for old traditional date command. similar commands on other systems.
-+ build-essential package
-  * For Ubuntu:<br>
-      sudo apt update <br>
-      sudo apt install build-essential openssh-server <br>
-      sudo systemctl status ssh <br>
-  * For ArchLinux:<br>
-        pacman -S base-devel <br>
+  * Log out and login back again to use your new default shell.

-+ git,curl,file
++ curl

 + Zsh(v4.3.9+), optional.
+Note that this will not work if Zsh is not in your authorized shells list (/etc/shells) or if you don't have permission to use chsh.
+If that's the case you'll need to use a different procedure.
   * check and confirm zsh: zsh --version
   * check the following instructions here: [Installing ZSH](https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH)
   * Make it your default shell: chsh -s $(which zsh)<br>

 ### Installation
++ run as sudoer:
 run:<br>
   `curl -fsSL https://raw.githubusercontent.com/izhujiang/my_env/master/scripts/my_env_boot.sh | sh | tee log`<br>
 or<br>